OK, so you’re getting into blogging.

 Let’s take a look at an example:

-Let’s say you write an article called, “The 25 Most Bizarre Weight Loss Inventions Ever Created!”
+Let’s say you write an article called, “The 25 Most Bizarre Money Making Methods Ever Created!”

-This article is pretty generic, and it could potentially draw a lot of people who aren’t even interested in losing weight because they just want to see the strange information—BUT, it could also draw dieters who would be interested in what you are offering.
+This article is pretty generic, and it could potentially draw a lot of people who aren’t even interested in making money because they just want to see the strange information—BUT, it could also draw readers who would be interested in what you are offering.

 It could also increase recognition of your brand in your niche, which could benefit you down the road even if you don’t get a lot of results immediately.